yogeshsumman/ImagePipelineWizard/README.md

 Mask Export:

 Generate and save the mask as a separate image file.

-Optionally clear the canvas for new drawings.
+Optionally, clear the canvas for new drawings.
 Side-by-Side Display:

 Display the original image and the generated mask image below the canvas for comparison.
 Libraries Used

-React: For building the user interface.

-react-canvas-draw / Fabric.js: For providing drawing functionality on the canvas.
+React: For building the user interface. react-canvas-draw / Fabric.js: For providing drawing functionality on the canvas.
 Setup Instructions
 Prerequisites
 Ensure you have the following installed:

 Node.js
 npm or Yarn
 Steps to Run Locally
 Clone the repository:

+bash
+Copy code
 git clone https://github.com/your-username/imagepipeline-wizard.git
 Navigate to the project directory:

+bash
+Copy code
 cd imagepipeline-wizard
 Install dependencies:

+bash
+Copy code
 npm install
 # or
 yarn install
 Start the development server:

+bash
+Copy code
 npm start
 # or
 yarn start
 Open the application in your browser at http://localhost:3000.

 Challenges and Solutions
 Canvas Integration:
-Integrating drawing libraries like Fabric.js required understanding their APIs to implement mask drawing effectively.
-Extensive documentation and community examples helped resolve this.
+Integrating drawing libraries like Fabric.js required a deep dive into their APIs to implement mask drawing effectively.
+We referred to extensive documentation and community examples to resolve this.

 Mask Export:
-Ensuring the mask output matched specifications (white for drawn areas, black for background) required experimenting with canvas operations and image processing methods.
+Ensuring the mask output matched the specifications (white for drawn areas, black for the background) required experimenting with canvas operations and image processing methods.

 Responsive UI:
-Adjusting the layout to display the original image and mask side-by-side presented some layout challenges, which were solved using CSS Flexbox and Grid.
+Displaying the original image and mask side-by-side presented layout challenges, which were solved using CSS Flexbox and Grid.

-Deployment

-If you wish to deploy this application:

-Build the project:

-npm run build

-Deploy using platforms like Vercel or Netlify by uploading the build/ directory.

-Contribution

-Feel free to fork the repository and submit pull requests for new features or improvements.
-For significant changes, please open an issue first to discuss what you would like to contribute.